 Lung cancer is the most lethal cancer in the world in both men and women.
 Over 160,000 people die yearly in the United States.
 Lung cancer is related to cigarette smoking in 80-90% of cases, although genetic and environmental risk factors play a role as well.
 Although improvements have been made in treatments for advanced lung cancers, the key to significantly improving outcomes is prevention (smoking cessation) and early detection.
-Unfortunately, unlike colon cancer, breast cancer, cervical cancer, and prostate cancer, there is currently no reliable test to detect early lung cancers.

 What Can I Do?